 Protect your relationship with your children.

 Partner, Catie Young specializes in child custody cases.
-Whether you need to negotiate a co-parenting plan with the other parent, or you need a skilled child custody lawyer by your side in the courtroom, the San Diego Child Custody Lawyers at Griffith, Young & Lass can help you.
-Call now to speak with an experienced San Diego Child Custody Lawyer.
+Whether you need to negotiate a co-parenting plan with the other parent, or you need a skilled child custody lawyer by your side in the courtroom, the Encinitas Child Custody Lawyers at Griffith, Young & Lass can help you.